 Saffron strands - few

-Take the saffron strands, add hot milk and keep it aside.
+Take the saffron strands, add hot milk, and keep it aside.

-Then put it back and bring it to boil, while you are constantly stirring.
+Then put it back and bring it to a boil, while you are constantly stirring.
 When it really boils out, simmer and continue stirring for 5 mins in simmer.

-Transfer to moulds and freeze overnight.
+Transfer to molds and freeze overnight.

 I didn't add any nuts to the kulfi as my kids don't eat.
 But I garnished with almond and pistachio slivers